olympic-gym/olympic-gym.github.io/_posts/2021-02-07-Slack-Windows-artifacts.md

 ## Overview Analysis Process
 I used "RegShot" and "Process monitor" to be able to monitor "slack.exe" for the files and registry key it writes.
-The full installer file is a sfx archive that contains
+The full installer file is a sfx archive that contains:
 - Nuget "slack-4.12.2-full.nupkg" package
 - "RELEASES" text contains (version, sha1hash and Nuget package name)
 - .NET "Update" executable that verifies and installes the package
 - "background.gif" animation of slack logo

 ## Important artifacts
 ### Registry